Common Holiday Illnesses and Accidents

 No. Not unless you really think people are using river water to make ice cubes.
 Your ice comes either from the freezer in the nearest 7-eleven or a local water bottling and ice factory on the island.
 It rates as a ‘Zero’ on the scale of things to be worried about on holiday anywhere in Thailand.

-Very common but also very easy to avoid.
+Dehydration is very common, but also very easy to avoid.
 It’s often mistaken for food poisoning as often the symptoms are similar – vomiting, diarrhoea and a fever.

 Bear in mind, you also need to replace the salts that you lose.
-The cheapest and easiest way to do this is buy sachets of ‘Oreda’ oral rehydration powder from any pharmacy. ( See the photo above ) These cost about 10 Baht and work wonders.
+The cheapest and easiest way to do this is buy sachets of ‘Oreda’ oral rehydration powder from any pharmacy.
+(See the photo above.)
+These cost about 10 Baht and work wonders.
 Put one sachet in a 500cc bottle of water and drink it slowly, make it last an hour, so the salts have time to be absorbed into your body.
 It’s orange flavour so ideal for kids too.
 Keep drinking like that to replenish fluids and essential minerals.
 You’ll feel a lot better within 24 hours.

 Also common, especially in the first week of a holiday when your stomach is just getting used to a whole new set of bacteria.